Home office guest room design and styling

 You may have gotten by with a dining room chair and a random flat surface for your laptop, but for those who are looking at a long-term work from home environment or a hybrid model you need to consider a better solution to avoid back pain or discomfort in the future.

 At the same time, many homes have also converted spaces like guest bedrooms and living or dining areas into home offices and study spaces, but we are at the point where we are once more hosting guests for meals or inviting visitors to stay.
 A guest bedroom filled haphazardly with textbooks or office equipment isn’t the most comfortable place to spend the night.

 Going forward, we are going to want to meld these two facets of our home lives in a way that is both functional and aesthetically pleasing.
-Read on for our best tips for creating a home office guest room that is comfortable, useful, and stylish.
+Check out our infographic on this topic, and read on for our best tips for creating a home office guest room that is comfortable, useful, and stylish.

 Start with a blank slate

 One of the easiest ways to begin creating your home office guest room in a way that marries both functions harmoniously is to clear out the space.
 Trying to fit a home office into an existing guest room or vice versa will mean that one purpose will always come second in form and function.

 Once the room is empty, you can fully imagine its potential.
 This also helps you to make a plan and determine the best way to allocate your space.
 Your home office guest room doesn’t have to be an even split, either.
 For example, if you rarely host guests but work from home every day, a futon or folding bed may be sufficient in order to save more space for office equipment, or alternatively if you have frequent visitors but occasionally need to work remotely, you might opt for a more compact desk or one that can double as a dressing table when not in use.

 Add plenty of storage